haskell/vscode-haskell/README.md

       9.0.2:
         url: 'https://downloads.haskell.org/ghc/9.0.2/ghc-9.0.2a-x86_64-fedora27-linux.tar.xz'
 ```

-Alternatively let GHCup install the correct bindist and then set `system-ghc: true` in your `stack.yaml`.

 Now make sure to remove cached/installed libraries to avoid getting segfaults at runtime.

-If you hit this problem although you're not using stack or GHC 9.0.2, please report an issue.
-As a workaround, you can try to compile HLS from source (the extension should pick it up) via ghcup, see [https://haskell-language-server.readthedocs.io/en/stable/installation.html#ghcup](https://haskell-language-server.readthedocs.io/en/stable/installation.html#ghcup).
+As a final workaround, you can try to compile HLS from source (the extension should pick it up) via ghcup, see [https://haskell-language-server.readthedocs.io/en/stable/installation.html#ghcup](https://haskell-language-server.readthedocs.io/en/stable/installation.html#ghcup).
+In any case, the recommended approach is to let GHCup install the GHC binaries.

 #### Using an old configuration